truher/all25/lib/src/main/java/org/team100/lib/targeting/INTERCEPT.md

 create other issues (e.g. very high arcs for long shots).
 Another option might be to replace the constant $s_m$ term above with something that involves $t$ (at $I$), e.g. $s_m = s_0 - s_1t$, speed is slower when trying to hit something far away (at a higher elevation).
-The resulting equation would be quartic, so it could be solved using one of the solvers in `lib.optimization`, e.g. `Bisection1d` or `NewtonsMethod1d`.
+Obviously this linear approximation is only valid for small changes in elevation.The resulting equation would be quartic, so it could be solved using one of the solvers in `lib.optimization`, e.g. `Bisection1d` or `NewtonsMethod1d`.